Our Vision

 5. HELP COMMUNITIES UNDERSTAND, DOCUMENT, AND RESPOND TO RACIAL INJUSTICES POTENTIALLY CONTRIBUTING TO HEALTH DISPARITIES

-The Center translates and disseminates research findings so that communities in California and elsewhere can use the evidence to guide their ongoing health equity efforts.
+The Center assesses the research needs of communities, translates and disseminates research findings so that communities in Georgia, the nation and the world can use the evidence to guide their ongoing health equity efforts.
 The Center works with communities to identify and understand threats to social justice they may face and help build community capacity to address these challenges.
 The Center involves community partners in planning and conducting research.
+It partners with an array of stakeholders including academic institutions, non-profits and foundations.